AnhThuongVo/DS-List/worksheet.md

     You can download the starter code in `MyArrayList.java` and work in Eclipse.
 I recommend using Github Desktop (or commandline git, if you're comfortable with it) to make updating your repo easier.

     Remember to test and save often.
 The `main()` in `MyArrayList.java` already has some tests, although you will not pass all of them in this section (resizing the list is left for the Challenge section below).
-In addition to answering the questions here, you should also submit your code to [the autograder](http://autograder.cc.oxy.edu/), which will run the test cases for you.
 a.
 First, we need to be able to create an MyArrayList.
 Find the public constructor method.
 What member variables will it need to set?
 Add those member variables at the first `FIXME`, above the method declaration.
 _Note_: Java does not allow us to instantiate generic arrays.
 We can get around this by creating an `Object` array and [casting](https://www.geeksforgeeks.org/class-type-casting-in-java/) it to the generic type.
 For example: `T[] arr = (T[]) new Object [len];`
 b.
 Fill in the missing code inside the constructor, making sure to set the member variables you just added.